 AEMO has used these what-if dispatch levels to identify CS Energy as an Affected Participant and to quantify the magnitude of the effect of the directions on the dispatch of Gladstone Power Station.

-While this is both efficient and appropriate as an operational practice, Synergies does not consider that the Rules require these assessments to be made in all instances by reference to the dispatch levels determined in accordance with the Intervention Pricing Methodology.
+In our draft determination, Synergies set out its view that, while AEMO's operational practice in this respect is both efficient and appropriate, the Rules do not require these assessments to be made in all instances by reference to the dispatch levels determined in accordance with the Intervention Pricing Methodology.

-Synergies believes that in the context of compensation determinations under 3.12.2 of the Rules there is scope to apply other estimates and judgements about what-if dispatch in place of the data generated in accordance with the Intervention Pricing Methodology.
-For our purposes as an independent expert, Synergies regards a divergence from standard practice as appropriate if there is sufficient evidence that the data generated in accordance with the Intervention Pricing Methodology may not have reasonably reflected what would have happened in the absence of the direction.
+Synergies expressed the view that in the context of compensation determinations under 3.12.2 of the Rules there is scope to apply other estimates and judgements about what-if dispatch in place of the data generated in accordance with the Intervention Pricing Methodology.
+Synergies explained that it regards a divergence from standard practice as appropriate if there is sufficient evidence that the data generated in accordance with the Intervention Pricing Methodology may not have reasonably reflected what would have happened in the absence of the direction.

-We consider that the direction was unlikely to have had any significant effect on GPS's actual dispatch.
-We give reasons for this view in our determination below.
-To the extent that the direction did actually affect CS Energy's output, Synergies considers that the effects were unlikely to have been material for the purposes of the Rules.
+Synergies argued that the direction was unlikely to have had any significant effect on GPS's actual dispatch.
+Further, to the extent that the direction did actually affect CS Energy's output, Synergies considered that the effects were unlikely to have been material for the purposes of the Rules.
 Specifically, the \$5,000 minimum threshold imposed by clause 3.12.2(b) is unlikely to have been cleared in any of the trading intervals in question.